fvanroie/opnsense_MakeDocs/README.md

 ### Usage:

-Run this command in PowerShell Core 6.0.0 or higher:
+Start PowerShell Core 6.0.0 or higher:
 ```
 pwsh

 PS >
 ```

+Set the option parameters to the correct settings for your environment.
+Use a TEST server for running the API examples.
+Changes can be made to the evironment!
+*(like stopping or restarting services...)*

 On Windows:
 ```